ianrenton/NaNoGenMo/README.md

 * Your story will be saved to `story.md` (Markdown format) and `story.html` (HTML format).
 * Read and enjoy!

-* If you have run the script previously, you will have a `cache.yaml` file saved which contains all the data scrapted from Fanfiction.net.
+* If you have run the script previously, you will have a `cache.yaml` file saved which contains all the data scraped from Fanfiction.net.
 If you want to tweak the story generation parameters but use the same data set (saving a shitload of time) you can set `FETCH_LIVE_DATA = true`) in the script.

 FAQ
 ---

 * **What kind of stories does this generate?**<br/>It's like viagra spammers decided to write about Harry Potter's secret romances.
 * **So it's completely unintelligible?**<br/>The source material is Fanfiction.net.
 Garbage in, garbage out.
-(I jest.
-Half these people are better writers than me anyway.)
+(Only joking :)
 * **Will I see adult content?**<br/>Depends which Fanfiction.net index page you give it to work with.
 I think ff.net bans NC-17 material, so it's probably not going to be too graphic.
 * **Do the generated stories infringe copyright?**<br/>Not a clue.
 I think there are more important reasons why you wouldn't publish the output.
 * **Does running this violate Fanfiction.net's Terms of Service?**<br/>Yep.
 If you're an actual Fanfiction.net user you probably want to log out before running this.
-I take no responsibility if you get banned!
+I take no responsibility if you get banned.
 * **The generated text is full of weird half-sentences, what gives?**<br/>The regular expression parser assumes the Fanfiction.net authors have a proper grasp of punctuation and grammar.
 Regrettably this is not always the case.
 * **Why is some of it in a foreign language?**<br/>NaNoGenMo doesn't discriminate, man!
 It just uses the stories you point it at.
-You can generate a story entirely in another language by using ff.net's search.
+If you want, you can generate a story entirely in another language by using the results of ff.net's advanced search as the input.
+* **What's the best out-of-context sentence you've seen it add to a story?**<br/>"a slightly confusing fishnet-esque body-covering suit."
+* **And the best auto-generated title?**<br/>"Oh my God this thing is—".